krother/training_and_teaching_methods/planning/goals.rst

 For a lesson of 45-90 minutes, one learning goal is sufficient.
 For an entire training day, you could plan 3-5 goals.
-Set these goals so that fit logically, e.g. topics or activities that structure the day.
+Set these goals so that they fit logically, e.g. topics or activities that structure the day.
 You find a list of possible activities in :ref:`blooms_taxonomy`.

-However, if your day involves an intense period where participants work by themselves you may want to give them a set of micro-goals that guide them through the process.
+However, if your day involves an intense practical part where students work by themselves you may want to give them a set of micro-goals that guide them through the process.